Thermal Camera SDK 11.3.0

 bool - false no >= v1

-Some temperature ranges can be extended beyond the limits specified with min and max.
+Some temperature range can be extended beyond the limits specified with min and max.
 If set to true, this extension will be enabled when available.

 Attention